-Sevasteia (Trk: Sivas) which in earlier years was referred to as Souvaz is an ancient Pontic town and now seat of a prefecture in modern Turkey.
-The town was built at the foot of Mount Paryadris (Trk: Merekun) 2km from River Ali/Halys (Trk: Kizil Irmak).
+Sivas, which is known by Greeks as Sevasteia (Gr: Σεβάστεια) was in earlier years referred to as Suvaz and was an ancient Pontic town and now a seat of a prefecture in Turkey.
+The town was built at the foot of Mount Paryadris and 2km from the Ali/Halys River (Tr: Kizilirmak).
 The town is an important communal link for Turkey.
-Close to the town is the road that links the northern regions of Asia Minor with Caesaria as well as the road that leads to Baghdad.
-There are 3 bridges in the region which pass over the Kizil Irmak, one of which was built during the Roman era on which leads to Tokat, while the other two are for roads leading to Caesarea and Baghdad.
+Close to the town is a road that links the northern regions of Asia Minor with Kayseri as well as the road that leads to Baghdad.
+There are three bridges in the region which pass over the Kizilirmak, One was built during the Roman era and leads to Tokat while the other two are for roads leading to Kayseri and Baghdad.

-Before the Exchange (1923) it consisted of 43,000 residents, 1500 of whom were Greek, and 9,100 were Armenian.
-After the Exchange, in 1927, the population reduced to 29,700.
-According to S.Ioannidis around the middle of the 19th century the population of the town was 17,000 the majority of which were Muslim and of Turkic origin.
+Before the Exchange of Populations (1923) Sivas consisted of 43,000 people of whom 1,500 were Greek and 9,100 were Armenian.
+After the exchange, in 1927, the population reduced to 29,700.
+According to S.Ioannidis, around the middle of the 19th century the population of the town was 17,000 and the majority were Muslim Turks.

 The Encyclopaedia of Pontian Hellenism.
 Malliaris Paedia.